 When our students from over 40 countries are not busy with reading and classes, they can enjoy the privilege of living in one of the most attractive touristic regions in Europe.
 In South Tyrol the cultural choice is ample and exciting and, for those who like sports - not only winter sports - the region is a paradise on earth, with modern and well-equipped facilities.
 At the background of this study experience, you have the spectacular view of the Dolomites, a UNESCO World Heritage Site.

 The student halls on the Bozen-Bolzano, Brixen-Bressanone and Bruneck-Brunico campuses host 600 students.
 The price for a single bedroom is € 300 and € 230 for a double room.
-You can apply for an accommodation from 16 June but from 26 June 2021, 6 pm (new start date).
+You can apply for an accommodation not - as originally planned - from 16 June but from 26 June 2021, 6 pm (new start date).

 You can find adverts to rent a room in a flat-share on